ramos-j/docs/Maker.md

 Managing the stability of the system
 ---------------------------------------

-Liquidations aren't guaranteed to be profitable despite always being triggered when the collateral ratio of the CDP is positive.
+Liquidations aren't guaranteed to be profitable even if triggered when the collateral ratio of the CDP is positive.
 Slippage or a market crash could cause the liquidation auction to burn less MKR than what was diluted from the debt auction resulting in net loss for Maker and a net increase of the MKR supply.

 Maker has multiple risk parameters that ensure the system remains stable despite this risk.
 These parameters are controlled by the governors.